How Imran Khan is campaigning from jail in Pakistan: AI and covert canvassing

 POLICE PRESENCE

-Despite PTI's online reach, elections in Pakistan - whose voters live in teeming port cities, vast desert and some of the world's highest mountains ranges - depend on election workers generating turnout.
+Despite PTI's online reach, elections in Pakistan - whose voters live in teeming port cities, vast deserts and some of the world's highest mountain ranges - depend on election workers generating turnout.

 Banners and posters for parties such as PML-N are a common sight nationwide, but Reuters reporters in Karachi and Lahore - cumulatively home to more than 30 million people - saw almost no PTI banners.